Q: Cohousing as a housing model for people with autism and similar disabilities. Why?

 Q: What will it cost?

 A: Costs vary greatly in cohousing, but tend to be comparable to the market value of houses in the area.
-Cohousing can be cheaper because individual homes are typically smaller.
+Cohousing can be cheaper in the long run because individual homes are typically smaller.
 Homes do not need a spare bedroom, laundry room, art room, garage, workshop, or gym, because those rooms can be shared resources in the Common House.
 On the other hand, cohousing can be more expensive initially because as a group, people often choose premium quality and energy efficient building components, rather than the cheaper, standard materials more commonly available.
 These decisions will be made together as a group, and the choices made will dictate the cost.

 A general rule of thumb for cohousing costs is this: if you own your own home currently, you can afford cohousing.

 In addition to the costs of owning your own home in Abundant Life, there will be condo fees to cover the maintenance of the common house and common grounds.
+Affordability is an important aspect for most of our members, so we are not ruling out the possibility of leases and rentals.

 All costs will be without markup, as nobody is in this to make money.